-That being said, on average, the cost of a domestic trip comes to around $990, whereas the average cost of an international trip is much higher, at around $2,525.
+That being said, on average, the average business trip cost of a domestic trip comes to around $990, whereas the average business travel cost of an international trip is much higher, at around $2,525.

-This article gives you business travel insights on the breakdown of the cost of business trips.
+This article gives you business travel insights on the breakdown of the average business trip costs.

 Flight tickets can often be a significant expense when it comes to business travel.
 So, it is important to plan wisely to avoid exceeding your budget.
 One of the main challenges you can face is the fluctuation of airline charges.
 Understanding the factors that cause these price changes can help you keep your travel costs under control.

 Some of the key factors that can affect the price of airline tickets include